Pauan/rollup-plugin-purs/README.md

   outputDir: "output",  // Directory where the PureScript files are located
   runMain: true,        // Whether to call the `main` function or not
   uncurry: true,        // Whether to apply the uncurrying optimization or not
-  inline: true          // Whether to inline some functions or not })
+  inline: true,         // Whether to inline some functions or not
+  debug: false          // Displays additional warnings and statistics })
 ```